statusunknown418/alpha-preview/README.md

 8. Done!
 Now that you have created your production build, submitted it to the stores, and installed EAS Update, you are ready for anything!

+9. May need to change to 'store' for Test Flight on eas.json

 ## References

 The stack originates from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).